RamenVentures/Operating-Manual/README.md

 #### Our Questions

-##### Purpose & Vision
+##### Mission & Vision
-- What's your mission?
-Why do you exist? (eg: "To organize the world’s information." - Google)
+- What's your mission? (eg: "To organize the world’s information." - Google)
 - What's your vision?
-Where will we be in 10 years? (eg: "To provide access to the world’s information in one click." - Google)
+What will the future look like in 10 years? (eg: "To provide access to the world’s information in one click." - Google)
+- Is this the most ambitious thing you can work on?

-##### Problem
+##### Problem & Market
-- What problem are you starting with?
+- What's the actual hard problem?
 - Who desperately needs this?

-##### Market Size
 - How big will this market be in 10 years?

 ##### Solution & Unique Value Prop
 - How do solve the user’s problem?
-- Why is this 10x better than existing alternatives?
+- Why is this 10x better than the present?
-- What is your unique insight?
-- Why now and not before?
+- What is the unique insight/secret that enables this?
+Why now and not before?
 - What will your unfair advantage be?

 ##### Team